 The Authority's financial policies serve as guidelines for both the financial planning and internal financial management of the Authority.
 These policies represent a combination of required practices under existing bond documents and recommended best practices.
-The Board formally adopted a comprehensive set of financial policies during fiscal year 2014, with a focus on four key areas: financial planning, revenue and expenses, debt management, and reserve funds.
-The following summarizes the detailed policies included in each of the four key areas:
+The Authority's Board of Directors formally adopted a comprehensive set of financial policies during fiscal year 2014, with a focus on four key areas: financial planning, revenue and expenses, debt management, and reserve funds.